SpikeInterface/MEArec/README.md

 This should produce a 60 second recording file named `recording_60.h5`.

+Or, if you have singularity and MountainLab installed, you can run these commands in a container without installing this repository by adding the `--container=magland/MEArec:v0.1.0` argument to the `ml-run-process` commands, where the version should be updated as appropriate.

-These ML processors can also be executed using python or jupyter notebooks using the mountainlab_pytools.
+As ML processors, these can also be executed using python or jupyter notebooks using the mountainlab_pytools utilities.
 See the MountainLab and MountainSort documentation for more details.